morhilai/ravendb-jvm-tutorials/README.md

 * The Session batches requests to reduce the number of expensive remote calls
 * A single document (identified by its id) always resolves to the same instance

-//todo: move somewhere else: In contrast to a Document Store, a Session is a lightweight object and can be created more frequently.

 This demo uses Vaadin infrastructure for //todo: explain what it uses, what is the boundaries of a page life, when onAttach and onDetach happens

 The session stays open for the duration of page activity.
 This demo uses page attach/detach events to demarcate the Session's